Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Maybe you've already seen Gary Bernhardt's excellent talk WAT

-I'm not going to reiterate Gary's work here, it's great, go watch it.
+I'm not going to reiterate WAT here, it's great, go watch it.

 But the weirdness Gary talks about is specifically down to Type errors.